Consequences of Foreclosure Part 2

 If you have found yourself in an unexpected financial situation, the last thing you should do is bury your head in the sand and proceed as though everything is normal.
 It is best to sell your home and walk away with some of your hard-earned money than to face foreclosure.

 If your tough life circumstances have kept you from maintaining your home the way you’d have liked, don’t worry!
-We buy ugly houses in Tampa, FL, letting you walk away with a better credit score than a foreclosure would leave you with, the privacy that foreclosure doesn’t provide, and some cash to start over.
+We buy homes in any condition in Tampa, FL, letting you walk away with a better credit score than a foreclosure would leave you with, the privacy that foreclosure doesn’t provide, and some cash to start over.

 In Part 1 of this three-part article, we talked about the major credit score consequences associated with foreclosure.
 Today in Part 2, we will cover the unexpected tax consequences.
 You can also read ahead to Part 3, in which we’ll discuss the emotional consequences of foreclosure.